 What other solutions have been developed to address this problem?
 Consider solutions in different contexts that may be relevant, identifying the benefits and drawbacks of prior attempted solutions.
 Why were prior solutions inadequate or not as helpful as possible?
 (750 characters)

 Most prior attempts have pursued physical deployment including school, peer, or healthcare provider-led camps, information kits, and education to influence psychosocial factors, address harmful taboos and stigma.
 They often struggle to reach remote areas and may lack interactivity.
 Earlier digital solutions, such as mobile apps and websites, provide accessibility but may require internet connectivity, excluding marginalized communities.
 The proposed WhatsApp chatbot leverages existing communication channels, ensuring widespread accessibility.
-We overcome these barriers by combining language models, local partnerships, and user-friendly platforms for effective and culturally sensitive menstrual health education.(No response)
+We overcome these barriers by combining language models, local partnerships, and user-friendly platforms for effective and culturally sensitive menstrual health education.

 Your Connection to this Problem